WINGATE KAMLOOPS Canadian

 R C G A RULES APPLY and Local Rules on Score Card.
 Unless modified by NAFGA.
 THE FORMAT IS INDIVIDUAL 36 HOLE STROKE PLAY.
 EACH PLAYER PLAYS HIS BALL UNTIL HOLED.
 MARK YOUR BALL AND SHOW YOUR GROUP WHAT BALL YOU ARE PLAYING.
 THE 14 CLUB RULE WILL BE IN EFFECT.
 DO NOT CHANGE YOUR PAIRINGS SET BY THE Tournament Director,

-it will result to AUTOMATIC DISQUALIFICATION
+it will result in AUTOMATIC DISQUALIFICATION

 Pace of Play

 It is common knowledge that slow play detracts from the enjoyment of the game.
-While players are not expected to ‘run’ around the course, they should be aware that there are others on the course at the same time and therefore, should act with common sense and courtesy towards those players.
+While players are not expected to ‘run’ around the course, they should be aware that there are others on the course at the same time and therefore should act with common sense and courtesy towards those players.

-· A group of 4 players should take no longer than 4 1/2 hours to play an 18-hole round.
+• A group of 4 players should take no longer than 4 1/2 hours to play an 18-hole round.

-· A group’s position is in relation to the group in front, not the group behind.
+• A group’s position is in relation to the group in front, not the group behind.

 The Bundy clock will be used to measure time, and each player will be required to register at the start and end of the round.